-1 Department must be contacted and advised that a problem was encountered, which location, and an estimate must be given for any labor cost.
+1 Before commencing any warranty work, the N/S Customer Service Department must be contacted and advised that a problem was encountered, which location, and an estimate must be given for any labor cost.
 The Customer Service Department will then advise the customer as to what action is to be taken.